Reducing office-related costs: our top 5 tips

 Offering a possibility for remote work will increase your employee’s happiness, but it can also directly impact a company’s bottom line by:

-• Reducing utility costs by lower electricity and water usage
+• Reducing utility costs by lowering electricity and water usage

-• Reducing the amount of space required enabling smaller office spaces
+• Reducing the amount of space required enables smaller office spaces

 • Reducing commuting costs for employees